dinglinlee/SC1015-Project/README.md

 ## Lesson Learnt
 We learnt how to use new models such as WordCloud, TF-IDF Vectorizer and Cosine Similarity.
 We further learnt that we can use words to better understand reviews, and unlock the potential in data analytics.
-Last but not least, we gained better sense of privacy and ethics, in which users have to give consent for their reviews to be used for analytics purposes.
+We also further improved on our skills to describe statistics, and draw conclusion from them

 ## References
 J, K. (2023, January 17).
 Amazon Sales Dataset.
 Kaggle. https://www.kaggle.com/datasets/karkavelrajaj/amazon-sales-dataset/data